OrsoF/mdp_solving_comparison/README.md

-# mdp_solving_comparison
+# Benchmark for solving MDP with tabular methods

+## Installation

+- Clone this repository with git
+- 'pip install -r /Requirements.txt'

+## Run benchmark

-Run main.py to launch the comparison.
+- Run main.py

+## Summary

 We aim here to compare three MDP solving methods in terms of computing time :
 - MdpToolbox